 Department of Psychology, but psychology department.
 Department of English, but English department.

 Office of College Life, but College Life office.
 Office of Annual Giving, but Annual Giving office.
-Please note that the media prefers lowercase in almost every instance.
+Please note that media prefer lower case in almost every instance.

 Do great work